ericwhyne/Velociraptor/README.md

 This project is currently alpha and will probably continue to change quickly for a while.
 If you plan on seriously using this, please contact me so we can coordinate a stable branch.

+## Notes

+In some places the program uses base64 encoding of the url as a filename.
+The recommendations in [RFC 3548](https://tools.ietf.org/html/rfc3548) were adhered to in order to make those encodings safe to store on a Linux filesystem.
+Basically you just replace / character with the underscore _ and the + character with the minus - to be linux filename safe.

 ## License

 Copyright (c) 2015, Eric Whyne